 Gathering our energy, we venture out of the van, boots crunching lightly on the snow-dusted gravel.
 We leave our permit from Refuge headquarters on the dash and pull out our packs.
 They're loaded with 50 or 60 pounds of camera gear plus as much other stuff as we can carry to help us keep warm as we sit waiting for eagles to land near us in the blind.

 Shouldering our packs, we begin the climb.
 Although we'll be going up only a few hundred feet, the ridge is steep and we'll spend the better part of an hour reaching our destination.
+Turns out we're here during a cold snap.

 We hadn't planned it that way; phoning the refuge a few days before our planned departure date, Don had learned that a thaw was in progress.
 Sounded good to me: that meant more open water and more waterfowl activity at the refuges.
 The thaw also meant that sitting still for a full day in an outdoor bird blind wouldn't be quite so challenging.

+But as luck would have it, an Arctic cold front met us just as we arrived in this mostly forgotten northeast corner of California.
 An uneven layer of new dry snow now coats the slope in front of us, sometimes a foot deep, sometimes only a scant dusting atop the volcanic rocks below.
 Weeds and brush poke out from under the white blanket, icicles dripping from their higher branches.

 Daylight, only a vague pink glow over the horizon behind us as we start out, blooms more quickly than we expect.
 This is a hard climb, and with each of us carrying so much gear, we stop frequently to catch our breath.